prodaft/cradle/docs/content/docs/user-guide/analysts/graph-search.md

 weight = 4
 +++

+The graph and search tools help you move from a single indicator to the wider context around it.

 ## Graph explorer

-The graph explorer visualizes relationships between entries.
+The graph explorer is a connected view of entries and their relationships.

-- Nodes represent entities and artifacts.
+- **Nodes** are entries (entities and artifacts).
-- Edges represent relationships established through notes.
+- **Relations** are links created by notes, enrichments, and digests.
+- **Virtual edges** are special relations that treat connected nodes as the same node for graph traversal and grouping.

-### Querying and filters
+### Explore and focus

-- Use the search field to focus on specific nodes.
+- Search within the graph to jump to a specific node.
+- Expand neighbors to trace related infrastructure or actors.
-- Filter by entry types to reduce visual noise.
+- Filter by entry subtype to reduce noise.
-- Use display controls to adjust node size and label visibility.

-### Viewing and browsing

-- The graph view displays nodes and edges and lets you explore neighbors.
+- Adjust labels and node sizes to keep dense views readable.

+### Inspect relationships
+- Select a node to see its linked notes, enrichments, and digests.
-- Clicking an edge reveals the notes that established the relationship.
+- Select an edge to view the source that created the relationship.
-- The legend can be toggled to show or hide node categories.

-## Searching for entries
+## Entry search

-Use the search bar at the top of the page.
-You can filter by entry name or entry subtype.
+Use the global search bar to find entries by name or identifier.
 Subtypes are hierarchical and use slashes for nesting.

-### Advanced search
+### Query patterns

-- String queries: type a query into the search bar.
-- Subtype querying: ip:1.1.1.1 searches for subtype ip with value.
+- `subtype:value` searches a specific subtype (for example, `ip:1.1.1.1`).
-- Wildcards: use * on either side, for example ip:1.1.*.
+- `*` can be used as a wildcard, for example `ip:1.1.*`.
-- Literal quoting: quotes treat characters literally (no wildcard behavior).
+- `"quoted"` text is treated literally with no wildcard behavior.
-- No subtype: a query without a colon searches the entry name and entity descriptions.
+- A query without `:` searches entry names and entity descriptions.

-## Searching for notes

-Notes are searched from the notes page using two fields:
+## Notes search

+Search notes from the Notes page or from an entry dashboard.

-- Search by content
+- Filter by content or author.
-- Search by author

-This search is also available in dashboards to filter notes linked to a specific entry.
+- Use entry dashboards to filter notes linked to a specific entry.